Always trust a teleprompter.

 Yet, she proceeded to recite the phony pilots’ names as they appeared on screen.
 Here’s the video:

 Predictably, media outlets like the Huffington Post, MSNBC, and the LA Times insist that the fake pilots’ names are racist in nature.
 If so, then this SNL sketch from December 7th, 2002, in which Robert De Niro, playing a Homeland Security agent, asks the American people to be on the lookout for such nefarious terrorists as M’Balz Es-Hari, Haid D’Salaami, and Hous Bin Pharteen, is racist as well:

 In fact, everything is racist.
 At least, that’s what Chris Matthews’ teleprompter told me.

 UPDATE (7-15-13): Asiana Airlines has announced that it is going to sue KTVU to “strongly respond to its racially discriminatory report” which disparaged Asians, Asiana spokeswoman Lee Hyomin said.
 She said that the airline will likely file suit in U.S. courts:

-It takes a lot of gall to sue someone after you have just crashed one of your planes.
+It takes a lot of gall to sue someone for misconduct after you yourself have just crashed one of your own airplanes.